grossmeyer/glennmeyer.dev/content/about/index.md

 ## How This Website Was Built

-I intend to write a full blog detailing how I created this website, but for now, here is the basic overview.
+I intend to write a full blog entry detailing how I created this website, but for now here is the basic overview.

 For various reasons, I didn't want to create a WordPress blog.
 Mainly I wanted to create something that was easier to manage.
 I discovered [Hugo](https://gohugo.io/) after dabbling with [Jekyll](https://jekyllrb.com/).
 I messed around with several different themes before settling on with [ReFresh](https://themes.gohugo.io/hugo-refresh/).
 ReFresh is easily customizable, and I quite like the look of it.

 I use Git along with GitHub so that I can easily make changes whether I am at home or working from my laptop.
 The source files are a public [repo](https://github.com/grossmeyer/glennmeyer.dev) if you are curious how the website is put together.

 Deployment is handled automatically whenever I push changes to GitHub by using [CircleCI](https://circleci.com/) which then uses a webhook to notify [Netlify](https://www.netlify.com/) of the update.
 My domain name is registered with [Namecheap](https://www.namecheap.com/).
+I'm considering implementing [Forestry](https://forestry.io) as a potential next step for CMS, although I'm not sure I'll need it.

 I use [VS Code](https://code.visualstudio.com/) for all of my editing as it makes working with Markdown files very straightforward.
+[Solarized Dark theme](https://ethanschoonover.com/solarized/) for life!

 [Chocolatey](https://chocolatey.org/) is a package manager for Windows that makes installing programs like Hugo a snap.